1) Restructure your debt

-If you are experiencing difficulty to cover mortgage payments for three or more months, then you might be over-extended on your financial commitments.
+If you have been having difficulty making mortgage payments for three or more months, you might be overextended on your financial commitments.

 The first step to resolving affordability issues would be to inform the lending bank about your current financial predicament and request leeway as you sort your money issues.